Frequently asked questions

 Is the accommodation single gender or mixed gender?

-The flats within a block are all mixed gender.
-When you apply, you can state a preference for sharing a flat with students of the same gender and we will always aim to meet this request.
+The flats and houses are all mixed gender.
+When you apply, you can state a preference for sharing a flat or house with students of the same gender and we will try to meet this request.
 We do not allow individuals of different genders to share a twin room.

 I am travelling from overseas.
 Will I be placed in a particular flat or building?